The Best Weekend Itinerary For Seattle (Created By A Local!)

 Kerry Park is about two miles away from the Seattle Spheres, so you may want to take a ride share or public transportation to the park.
 (We promise you it’s worth it!)

 If you’ve seen a postcard of Seattle, chances are the photo was taken from Kerry Park.
 This park has one of the best views of the city!
-My favorite part about this park is that you can clearly see the Space Needle front and center.
+My favorite part about this park is that you can clearly see the Space Needle from this park.
 Whether you arrive in time for sunset or if you arrive later in the evening, the park has a beautiful view of Seattle.
-We think it’s the perfect introduction of Seattle for your trip.
+We think it’s the perfect glimpse of the Seattle skyline to start your trip.

 Cocktails at Oliver’s Lounge